aidentsen/6561/README.md

 # 6561 - a base 3 version of 2048

 ## Description
-A twist on 2048, using powers of 3 instead!
+Made as a small dip into Python, a twist on 2048, using powers of 3 instead!
 Was originally going to be called 3^11 since 2048 is 2^11, but it turns out that 177,147 isn't anywhere near as catchy.
 Currently terminal only

 ## Features
 - Able to run base 2048